1191: Nicholaa de la Haye’s First Siege

 The motte of Peel Castle, Thorne

 Hamelin spent a lot of time and money on Conisbrough Castle, which took almost 10 years to complete, and it appears to have been a favourite family residence.
 King John visited him there in 1201, and two of Hamelin’s daughters married landowners from the nearby manors of Tickhill and Sprotborough.
-His son, William de Wareene, the 5th earl, would complete the castle rebuilding the curtain wall in stone.
+His son, William de Warenne, the 5th earl, would complete the castle, rebuilding the curtain wall in stone.

 Hamelin died on 7th May 1202, in his early 70s and was buried in the chapter house at Lewes Priory, in Sussex; Isabel died the following year and was buried alongside him.